 Christmas in London can be a bit overwhelming with the crowds, cinnamon-spiced-anything and constant consumerism merriment (just call me the Grinch) but our green spaces don’t change from day to day and they are one the MAJOR perks of living in London.
 There’s something very comforting about exploring and just enjoying the moment — no jingle bells required…

-Love Pop-Ups London
+By Joanne from Love Pop-Ups London

 Recently I went to the latest London Pop Up Screen.
 Pop Up Screens returns this winter with a Christmas themed cinema showing various Christmas movies across December.